fluid-project/sojustrepairit.org/content/partners/smartlab.md

 title: SMARTlab
 projectUrl: 'http://smartlab-ie.com/'
 summary: >-
-  James is a Ugandan PhD student at SMARTlab - Inclusive Design Research Centre, University College Dublin (UCD), Ireland, where he works under the supervision of Professor Lizbeth Goodman.
-He is also a humanitarian action professional and knowledge investigator on topics related to Assistive Technology, Disability Rights, Age, Diversity, and Inclusion.
-James is based in Vienna, Austria and Kampala,Uganda.

   The SMARTlab UCD runs practice-based graduate programs and a research centre for designers, engineers, artists and technologists working across disciplines.
 It supports a suite of community engagement and creative industry